-The unofficial start to the 2011 Baja tournament season wrapped up with the completion of the Bisbee’s East Cape Offshore Tournament at the Hotel Buena Vista Beach Resort.
+The unofficial start to the 2011 Baja tournament season wrapped up with the completion of the Bisbee’s East Cape Offshore Tournament at the Hotel Buena Vista Beach Resort and sets record for Blue Marlin tournament.
 On the stage overlooking a tranquil Sea of Cortez, the tournament dished out $331,740 in cash prizes to five teams.
 A total of 61 boats fished this 12th annual sportfishing event which is presented by Cabo Riviera.

 Chucky Van Wormer and his team aboard La Hielera & Co. were the biggest winners after boating a blue marlin weighing 557 pounds.
 The big blue was caught on a Hi-5 Triple XL Kona Dodger lure and was weighed before noon on the first day of fishing.
 Van Wormer earned $238,569 for that catch, which was the only qualifying marlin brought to the scales.
 It also represented the largest blue marlin ever weighed in the history of the East Cape event, and is the tournament’s largest single cash payout to date.